Last Updated: March 26, 2026

 Ornate tetras reach about 1.6 to 1.8 inches (4-4.5 cm) in standard length.
 They’re a medium-small tetra, similar in size to their rosy tetra cousins.
 Their deep body and flowing fins give them more visual presence than their length alone suggests.

 With proper care, expect a lifespan of 3 to 5 years.
-Farm-bred specimens tend to be robust and handle aquarium conditions well.
+Farm-bred specimens are robust and handle aquarium conditions well.

 Care Guide